rehierl/node-tree-outliner/algorithm-about.md

 ignored.
 As a consequence, heading elements are not the only elements in HTML-4, that have the ability to introduce new sections.

-There are two possible ways to print a TOC for the modified fragment:
+There are two possible ways to print a TOC for this modified fragment:

 ```
 TOC-1:                          TOC-2: